Paying Your Hospital Bills After An Accident

 To speak to a Dallas & Turner PLLC attorney immediately, please dial 859-630-0666.
 You can also write to us by using our free contact form.

 Our clients come first, no exceptions.
 We look forward to working for you.

 "Regardless of how strong a case you have, medical bills hit you faster than any case settlement.
-We're here to help you sort through these issues and help you navigate through your case."James Ryan Turner, Injury Lawyer in Florence, KY
+We're here to help you sort through these issues and help you navigate through your case."James Ryan Turner, Experienced Injury Lawyer in Florence, KY